Search experiences in SharePoint

-In addition to the classic search experience, SharePoint Online offers a modern search experience.
-Modern search is a personalized experience.
+Microsoft search in SharePoint is the modern search experience in SharePoint and is a personalized experience.
 It uses the insights of the Microsoft Graph to show results that are relevant to you.
 Routine tasks such as finding the right version of a document, getting back to a presentation you were editing, or a document you were collaborating with others on, are easy.
 Learn more about Microsoft search for users.
 The classic search experience, on the other hand, can be tailored more to your organization.
 Learn about the differences between the search experiences.

-Lets you explore results without leaving search.
-You can for example browse through a presentation directly in the search results page and quickly assess if it's the right result.
+Easy to explore results - Users can explore results without leaving search.
+They can for example browse through a presentation directly in the search results page and quickly assess if it's the right result.

-The modern search results page is mobile friendly.
+Mobile friendly - The Microsoft search in SharePoint results page is mobile friendly.

-User friendly interface - Microsoft search in SharePoint offers a great experience without a search administrator configuring anything.
-Learn more about the modern search experience for users.
+User friendly interface - Microsoft search in SharePoint offers a great user interface without a search administrator configuring anything.
+Learn more

 When to use which search experience?

-Should you use the Search Center or the SharePoint home page as your portal?
+Should you use the Search Center or the SharePoint start page as your portal?

 If you need custom refiners or search verticals for organization-specific content, or you need to display results for organization-specific content differently than other content.
 Use the Search Center (classic search) as your portal.
-If not, we recommend promoting the SharePoint home page (modern search) to your users.
+If not, we recommend promoting the SharePoint start page (Microsoft search) to your users.

 Is the search experience impacted if you migrate from classic to modern sites?

 Yes, if you have customized search.
 A classic site has a classic search box.
 For example, you've set up the search box to redirect to a custom Search Center in order show results that are filtered and formatted for organization-specific content types.
-The modern site has a modern search box.
-You can't customize the modern search experience.
+The modern site has the Microsoft search box.
+You can't customize the Microsoft search experience like that.
 If you don't need to customize search, we recommend using modern sites.

 Can users search across all sites of an administrative unit?

 It's possible, but it takes some effort to do this with classic search.
-It's better to use a hub site to oganize the sites.
-Hub sites use modern search boxes, which are scoped to search for news, people, files, and sites across all the sites that are associated with the hub.
-Learn more about hub sites.
+It's better to use a hub site to organize the sites.
+Hub sites use Microsoft search boxes, which are scoped to search for news, people, files, and sites across all the sites that are associated with the hub.
+Learn more about hub sites

-Can you use modern search in combination with cloud hybrid search?
+Can you use Microsoft search in combination with cloud hybrid search?

 Yes.
-With cloud hybrid search, both on-premises and online content go into the same index, which both the classic and modern search experiences use.
+With cloud hybrid search, both on-premises and online content go into the same index, which both the classic and Microsoft search experiences use.